jetvic/moex_price_deviation/README.md

-# Get the price deviation from 10-week moving average
+# Get the price deviation (%) from 10-week moving average for MOEX stocks (tickers.txt)

 ./price-deviation.py